 In August 2016, the FASB issued a new accounting standard update on the statement of cash flows.
 The new guidance clarifies classification of certain cash receipts and cash payments in the statement of cash flows.
 This guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-Early adoption is permitted.
-The Company is evaluating the impact of adopting this new accounting standard update on the financial statements and related disclosures.
+The Company plans to adopt this new accounting standard on January 1, 2018.
+Adoption is not expected to have a material impact on the Company's financial statements.

 In October 2016, the FASB issued a new accounting standard update on simplifying the accounting for income taxes related to intra-entity asset transfers.
 The new guidance requires an entity to recognize the tax expense from the sale of an asset in the seller's tax jurisdiction when the transfers occurs, even though the pre-tax effects of that transaction are eliminated in consolidation.
-The modified retrospective approach will be required for transition to the new guidance, with a cumulative-effect adjustment recorded in retained earnings as of the period of adoption.
+The modified retrospective approach will be required for transition to the new guidance, with a cumulative-effect adjustment recorded in retained earnings (accumulated deficit) as of the period of adoption.
 This guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-Early adoption is permitted only in the first quarter of 2017.
-The Company is evaluating the impact of adopting this new accounting standard update on the financial statements and related disclosures.
+The Company plans to adopt this new accounting standard on January 1, 20 18.
+Adoption is not expected to have a material impact on the Company's financial statements.

 In November 2016, the FASB issued a new accounting standard update on the presentation of restricted cash in the statement of cash flows.
-The new guidance requires an entity to show the changes in the total of cash, cash equivalents, restricted cash and restricted cash equivalents in the statement of cash flows, and an entity will no longer present transfers between cash and cash equivalents and restricted cash equivalents in the statement of cash flows.
+The new guidance requires an entity to show the changes in the total of cash, cash equivalents, restricted cash and restricted cash equivalents in the statement of cash flows, and an entity will no longer present transfers between cash and cash equivalents and restricted cash and restricted cash equivalents in the statement of cash flows.
 This guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-Early adoption is permitted.
-The Company is evaluating the impact of adopting this new accounting standard update on the financial statements and related disclosures.
+The Company plans to adopt this new accounting standard on January 1, 2018.
+Adoption is not expected to have a material impact on the Company's financial statements.

 In January 2017, the FASB issued a new accounting standard update on narrowing the definition of a business.
 The new guidance requires an entity to evaluate if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets; if so, the set of transferred assets and activities is not a business.
 The guidance also requires a business to include at least one substantive process and narrows the definition of outputs.
 This guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-Early adoption is permitted.
-The Company plans to early adopt this new accounting standard update during the three months ended March 31, 2017.
-Adoption is expected to have no impact on the Company's financial statements.
+The Company plans to adopt this new accounting standard on January 1, 2018.
+Adoption is not expected to have a material impact on the Company's financial statements.